 If the US citizen spouse leaves you after the conditional green card is granted, you can petition USCIS alone to remove the condition but a divorce decree is required.

 If the US citizen spouse leaves you after the conditional green card has been granted by USCIS, you can petition USCIS on your won to remove the condition on the green card and you will not need the help of the US citizen spouse.
-It is important to note, however, that in order for the conditional green card holder to apply to remove the condition without involving the US citizen spouse, the foreign spouse must present USCIS with a divorce decree.
-This means that if the parties stay married but separated, the foreign spouse will not be able to apply to remove the condition of the green card until a divorce decree has been issued by a family court judge.
+It is important to note, however, that in order for the conditional green card holder to apply to remove the condition without involving the US citizen spouse, the foreign spouse must present USCIS with a divorce decree which you can get from law firm attorneys such as Waukesha County attorneys at Vanden Heuvel & Dineen.
+Taking the help of an expert attorney is highly advisable as this means that if the parties stay married but separated, the foreign spouse will not be able to apply to remove the condition of the green card until a divorce decree has been issued by a family court judge.

 If separation occurs close in time to the expiration date of the conditional green card, the foreign spouse might need to wait past the expiration date of the green card for the divorce decree.
 It is important to ask a family law attorney in your state how long it would take to get a divorce decree because the waiting time for divorce varies by state.
 The risk is that Immigration & Custom Enforcement (ICE) sends the applicant to deportation proceeding.
 If filing after expiration of the green card, the conditional green card holder petitioner will also need to attach a letter to specifically request that USCIS allow the late filing of Form I-751 to remove condition.

 Therefore, it is always better to file for divorce early and not wait until last minute because the process can become much more complicated after the conditional green card expires for the foreign spouse.

 If the marriage breaks down after permanent resident status has been granted by USCIS, the foreign spouse can keep the green card.